Get the Skills to Look at Health in a Whole New Way

 The Master of Science in Population Health Sciences prepares students to integrate knowledge, theory, and tools from multiple disciplines to find solutions that improve health.

-Students acquire a solid grounding in population health with a focus on data-driven inquiry including SAS and R programming and predictive modeling.
-By mastering 30 core competencies across seven domains, graduates can begin careers in the public or private sectors employing rigorous scientific and analytic methods in a range of healthcare environments.
+Students will get a solid grounding in population health with a focus on data-driven inquiry including SAS and R programming and predictive modeling.
+By mastering 30 core competencies across seven domains, students will have the skills to employ rigorous scientific and analytic methods in a range of healthcare environments.

 Focusing on palliative care, health, and resiliency and spirituality, Dr. Karen Steinhauser primarily studies the composition and measurement of the quality of life for patients and caregivers at the end of life.
 Learn about her research and delivering palliative care for an aging population.
 Read More